-If you make smoothies green from the start, your child won’t know anything different and they will expect their smoothies to be green!
+If you make smoothies green from the start, your child won’t know anything different and will expect their smoothies to be green!
 Green veggies are full of vitamins and minerals that are important for growth.
 Because green veggies are hard for little kids to chew, I like to put them into smoothies.
-This yummy peanut butter banana flavored smoothie is sure to win over any green smoothie skeptic.
+This yummy peanut butter banana-flavored smoothie is sure to be a hit!

 1 cup milk